OskarKlintrot/UpdatR/mdsource/cli-readme.include.md

 Dotnet tool for updating package reference and dotnet-tools.json.

-The tool will try to stick to package versions that is supported by the projects target framework.
+The tool will try to stick to package versions that is supported by the projects target framework moniker.

 See [UpdatR](#updatr) for SDK.